 - Burns can put victims in the hospital for long stretches of time due to slow healing processes, risks of infection, and possible surgeries such as skin grafts.
 Medical care compensation can include all past and future hospital bills involved in recovery.

 Physical pain and suffering

 - Burns can be extremely painful, causing long-lasting pain and suffering for survivors.
 Bad burns might require several surgeries to remedy disfigurement and prevent infection.
 The amount of physical pain experienced at the time of a burn injury, during a hospital stay, and even through lifelong chronic difficulties can be immense.
 A good lawyer can help prove physical pain and suffering with support from expert testimony.

 - Burn injuries are often not just physical ones.
 They can leave emotional, mental, and psychological scars as well.
 Burn incidents involving fires, harsh chemicals, or electrocution can be highly traumatic, causing long-lasting post-traumatic stress disorder, nightmares, and other harms.
 Burn survivors can seek recovery for all of these damages, as well as lost quality or enjoyment of life.

 - Burn victims often have to miss days or weeks of work during recovery.
 If a serious burn results in amputation or disability, the employee might never be able to earn the same salary as he or she did before the incident.
 Victims can recover for lost wages and lost capacity to earn if the injury interferes with work and income.

 A plaintiff might also qualify for compensation for any property damage if applicable.
 Should the burns result in the victim’s death, a surviving spouse or other family members may be able to sue for additional damages such as funeral and burial expenses and loss of consortium.
-Talk to a personal injury attorney in Denver at Jordan, Herington & Rowley after suffering a burn injury, whether the doctor classifies your burns as minor or severe.
+If you or a loved one have been injured in a burn injury, talk to a Denver personal injury lawyer at the law firm of Jordan, Herington & Rowley whether the doctor classifies your burns as minor or severe.